Tolulope-Akinmoju/Tolulope-Akinmoju.Github.io/index.md

 #### [Who is Credit-Worthy - A World Bank Data Analysis](https://www.linkedin.com/pulse/who-credit-worthy-tolulope-akinmoju-/)
 <img src="images/World Bank Day LinkedIn Post 2.png?raw=true"/>

-As the global recession hits many of countries, they are seeking to get more funding from IDA, a World Bank group.
+As the global recession hits many countries, they are seeking to get more funding from IDA, a World Bank group.
 IDA wants to gain insights into their loans and payments in a bid to ascertain who owes the least amount of money in this region.
 I used SQL to find out who is credit worthy.

 ---